viitaset/hello-world/README.md

 # hello-world

-Learning how to use github
+Forgot to delete and add something...

 Click the README.md file.
 Click the  pencil icon in the upper right corner of the file view to edit.